herveguetin/vuem/README.md

 # How to use

-### Register your module with Vuem
+### Register your modules with Vuem

-All you have to do is register your module with Vuem.
+All you have to do is register your modules with Vuem.
 A good idea is to have a `_register.js` file doing the job:

 ```
-import Vuem from "vuem";
 import store from "./store";
-import firstComponent from "./components/first-component";
+import firstComponent from "./first-component";
-import secondComponent from "./components/second-component";
+import secondComponent from "./second-component";

-// Let's tell Vuem that we have a module!
-Vuem.registerModule(
-    // The module name
-    'demo',
-    {
+export default {
-        // An array of all Vue.js components from this module
+    name: 'demo',
-        components: [
+    components: [firstComponent, secondComponent],
-            firstComponent,
-            secondComponent
-        ],

-        // The store (app state) for this module.
-        // Please note that this store will be populated as a Vuex module whose name/id is the name of the Vuem module ("demo" in this example)
     store
 }
-);
 ```

 You can then have the following folder structure: